 Activity-based working has been a hot trend in recent years.
 In traditional office set-ups, workers are assigned specific desks or workspaces.
 But in an activity-based office, employees choose from a variety of workspaces that are tailored for specific tasks, like collaboration, research, or socializing.
-While activity-based working may not be for everyone, for many people it can improve efficiency and increase worker satisfaction.
+While activity-based working may not be for everyone, it can improve efficiency and increase worker satisfaction for many companies.

 Bring your own device (BYOD)

 BYOD policies are on the rise.
-This is because companies are becoming less afraid of employees using their own devices at work and instead starting to embrace the flexibility it allows.
-BYOD has both benefits and risks, but smart companies realizes that this is the way of the future, especially as freelance and remote work become the norm.
-Modern office management is all about increasing efficiency so employees can get more done.
-Download our ebook to learn how to conquer today’s biggest productivity killers.
+This is because companies are becoming less afraid of employees using their own devices at work and starting to embrace the flexibility it allows.
+BYOD has both benefits and risks, but smart companies realize that this is the way of the future, especially as freelance and remote work become the norm.

 Share this Post